 How to choose the best Nintendo Switch Headset

-What should you look for when choosing the right headset, headphones, or earphones for your Nintendo Switch?
-We rate reliability as the number one factor and suggest looking for a headset labeled as Switch compatible, as well as sticking to well-respected brands and manufacturers, like Razer, SteelSeries, and Turtle Beach.
+When picking the best headsets for Nintendo Switch, we rate reliability as the number one factor and suggest looking for a headset labeled as Switch compatible, as well as sticking to well-respected brands and manufacturers, like Razer, SteelSeries, and HyperX.

 Pricing is another key factor.
-Premium headsets can cost more than the Switch itself but are a worthwhile investment long-term.
-The cheapest option we’ve included is $25, as anything below that will likely offer poor audio and build quality.
+Premium headsets can cost more than the Switch itself but are a worthwhile investment long-term, especially if you want to use them with your PC, phone, or other tech.
+The cheapest option we’ve included is $25, as anything below that will likely offer poor quality.

-What about connectivity?
-Both wired and wireless headsets have their benefits.
-When you’re using a Nintendo Switch in dock mode, Bluetooth allows you to connect it to the television easily.
+Both wired and wireless headsets have their benefits, though, so there are both on this list.
+When you’re using a Nintendo Switch in docked mode, Bluetooth allows you to connect it to the television easily.
 If you only play handheld, wired might be the way to go.
 Wireless headsets will need to connect via Bluetooth to work on the Switch and wired ones will need to fit into the console’s audio jack.

 We know that for a lot of gamers, it’s important to find headphones that match their aesthetic or will look good in their gaming space.
 We included one Pokémon-themed choice on this list since we know it’s one of the most popular IPs on the platform, but there are headsets with Mario, Zelda, and countless other Nintendo characters on them.